Facts & Figures

 MSU's position as an entrepreneurship and innovation hub earned global accolades by the 2018 Global Consortium of Entrepreneurship Centers, earning its prize for Outstanding Contributions to Venture Creation, surpassing nationally recognized entrepreneurship centers.

-- MSU boasts 10 members of the National Academy of Sciences (seven of whom are plant scientists) five members in the National Academy of Engineering, and five in the National Academy of Education.
+- MSU boasts 11 members of the National Academy of Sciences (seven of whom are plant scientists) five members in the National Academy of Engineering, five in the National Academy of Education, and one in the National Academy of Medicine.
 Note: some are emeritus.

-- MSU has seven members in the American Academy of Arts and Sciences.
+- MSU has eight members in the American Academy of Arts and Sciences.

 - Other notables include Guggenheim, Packard, and Sloan Fellows, Pulitzer Prize winners, a Howard Hughes Medical Investigator, and one recipient of the World Water Prize.